GenZ-LIO: Generalizable LiDAR-Inertial Odometry Beyond Confined--Open Boundaries: EXPERIMENTAL EVALUATION

-The fourth experiment discusses the effect of the proposed hybrid-metric state update.
-This experiment supports our fourth claim that the hybrid-metric~\cite{lee2024ral} state update mitigates LiDAR degeneracy caused by directionally insufficient planar constraints through the joint use of point-to-plane~\cite{rusinkiewicz2001IntConfThreeDDigitalImagingAndModeling} and point-to-point~\cite{besl1992tpami} error metrics.
+The fourth experiment evaluates the proposed hybrid-metric state update in scenes with limited reliable planar structure.
+This experiment supports our fourth claim that complementing point-to-plane residuals~\cite{rusinkiewicz2001IntConfThreeDDigitalImagingAndModeling} with point-to-point residuals~\cite{besl1992tpami} improves odometry robustness in such scenes.

 We consider two scenarios in which planar constraints become insufficient along several directions: the \dataset{Waterways-Short} sequence of the \dataset{GEODE}~\cite{chen2026ijrr} dataset and the \dataset{Handheld-B-02} sequence of the \dataset{NarrowWide} dataset.
-To numerically analyze LiDAR degeneracy, we use the condition number as a degeneracy indicator~\cite{zhang2016icra,ebadi2021ijrr,tagliabue2021lion,lee2024ral,lee2025ral}.
-We compare three configurations: the baseline system~\cite{hviktortsoi2023pvlio}, which relies only on the point-to-plane error metric; the baseline with the proposed scale-aware adaptive voxelization; and the full GenZ-LIO system, which further incorporates the proposed hybrid-metric state update.
-Note that the corresponding odometry accuracy results are included in Table~\ref{tab:benchmark}.
+To examine the numerical conditioning of the LiDAR update, we compute the condition numbers of the translational and rotational blocks of $({\mathbf{H}_{\widetilde{\mathbf{x}}}^{\ell}})^\intercal \mathbf{H}_{\widetilde{\mathbf{x}}}^{\ell}$, where $\mathbf{H}_{\widetilde{\mathbf{x}}}^{\ell}$ is the stacked Jacobian matrix defined in~(\ref{eq: stacked lidar residual jacobian covariance}).
+These block-wise condition numbers are widely used as degeneracy indicators in methods that analyze or handle LiDAR degeneracy~\cite{zhang2016icra,ebadi2021JIntelligentAndRoboticSystem,tagliabue2021lion,lee2024ral,lee2025ral,hu2025arxiv}.
+A~larger value indicates that the corresponding translational or rotational constraints are unevenly distributed, leaving some directions weakly constrained and making the LiDAR update more susceptible to pose drift or scan-matching slip along those directions.
+Thus, lower condition numbers suggest improved numerical conditioning of the LiDAR update~\cite{cheney1998numerical}.